thanasismak999/Learn-n-Fix/README.md

 # Learn & Fix: Automated Mesh Analysis Tool

-**Learn & Fix** is a Blender add-on developed to assist 3D modelers in identifying, navigating, and understanding topological errors.
+Learn & Fix is a Blender add-on developed to assist 3D modelers in identifying, navigating, and understanding topological errors.
 It functions as both a diagnostic tool and an educational resource, utilizing the BMesh API to detect geometric irregularities while providing context-sensitive documentation on how to resolve them.

-This software was developed as part of the thesis: *[Insert Your Thesis Title Here]*.
+This software was developed as part of the article: Bridging the Learning Gap in 3D Modelling: Design of an Interactive Topology Feedback System for Blender.

 ## Overview